mustafa-ozturk/rsslagg/README.md

 # rsslagg

-A command-line RSS link aggregator
+A command-line RSS link aggregator that displays the latest post links from RSS feeds you follow.

 ## Installation